florianfesti/boxes/documentation/src/install/macos.rst

    #export PYTHONPATH="$TOP/lib/python$PYTHON_VERS/site-packages/"

-This forces Inkscape to use the Python version installed by Homebrew which has all the necessary dependecies installed.
+This forces Inkscape to use the Python version installed by Homebrew which has all the necessary dependencies installed.

 Note: This might break other extensions.
 In this case simply change the line back and restart Inkscape.